 Florida PIP provides disability benefits to people who cannot work due to injuries sustained in accidents at a rate of 60% of the loss of gross income or earning capacity.
 Similar to medical benefits, disability benefits are subject to a limit of $10,000.
 Disability payments also cover the cost of services the injured party typically performs but cannot do because of the accident, like housekeeping, laundry, and yard maintenance.
 Finally, PIP provides death benefits of up to $5,000 to cover funeral and burial expenses.

 Meet With a Trusted Pensacola Car Accident Attorney

 People hurt in car accidents are often owed insurance benefits, but figuring out what benefits are owed and how to get them can be complicated.
 If you were injured in a collision, you might be entitled to PIP benefits, and you should meet with an attorney as soon as possible.
-At Cardoso Law, PLLC, our trusted attorneys can analyze the circumstances surrounding your accident and help you pursue the full amount of benefits and damages you may be entitled to recover.
+At Cardoso Law, PLLC, our trusted car accident lawyers can analyze the circumstances surrounding your accident and help you pursue the total amount of benefits and damages you may be entitled to recover.
 Our office is located in Pensacola, and we routinely represent parties injured in car accidents in Pensacola, Ferry Pass, Brent, Cantonment, Bellview, Century, Milton, Navarre, Gulf Breeze, West Pensacola, Jay, Crestview, Fort Walton Beach, and Niceville.
 We also help people pursue benefits and damages in cities throughout Florida, including many in Escambia, Santa Rosa, and Okaloosa Counties.
 You can contact us through the form online or at (850) 466-2073 to set up a meeting.